 This may sound depressing and defeatist: an argument for not marrying at all, but it is not.
 Even if we didn’t get married, or form romantic partnerships, we would still get intimate and connected to people, and these struggles would still arise.
 What I am arguing against are the industries that continue to sell us dangerous myths of perfect people and eternal happiness: the ever-smiling billboard, television and movie couples, and the self-help books and magazines that promise to reveal the secrets of ‘successful’ relationships which will lead to impossibly happy-ever-afters.
 This is what so many publishers, advertisers and film-makers sell, because they know that people want to hear it.
 But our constant saturation in these messages is the very thing that is leading to so much pain and struggle and heartache.
 And the image of the perfect love may well result in us leaving a relationship too quickly assuming that there must be something wrong with it, or staying in a tough relationship too long because we don’t want to admit to ‘failure’.

-Perhaps instead of loading all these expectations and pressures onto Kate and William, and every other marrying couple, we could offer something different: a recognition that relationships will be tough at times and that there aren’t any simple tricks to constant happiness.
+Perhaps instead of loading all these expectations and pressures onto every marrying couple we could offer something different: a recognition that relationships will be tough at times and that there aren’t any simple tricks to constant happiness.
 As Beck and Beck-Gernsheim have pointed out, along with wanting a great deal from relationships, relationships themselves have changed so much in the last few decades that we can feel lost and uncertain.
 Old rules, for example about rigid gender roles in relationships, no longer apply, but there are no new rules out there for us to follow either.
 As they put it: ‘love is becoming a blank that lovers must fill in themselves’.

 If love is a blank then the thing that is, perhaps, most needed to fill in that blank is communication.
-The wedding gift that we might give to Kate and William, based on all the relationship therapy and research about relationships, would be communication.
+The wedding gift that we might give to couples, based on all the relationship therapy and research about relationships, would be communication.

 A Wedding Gift: Communication

-I’ll use the wedding vows that Kate and William will be making to demonstrate both the importance of communication these days, and also the ways in which it might work.
+I’ll use the wedding vows that royal couples make to demonstrate both the importance of communication these days, and also the ways in which it might work.
 We make a lot of explicit, and implicit, promises to each other all the way through relationships, but we often fail to think much about what these promises mean, or to check whether they mean the same thing to both people.
 Research suggests that young couples actually often disagree quite strongly about the things that they thought they had both signed up to.

-Kate and William’s vows will be the ones from the Church of England 1662 Book of Common Prayer.
+Royal wedding vows are the ones from the Church of England 1662 Book of Common Prayer.
 This means that they will go something like this:

-‘I, William Arthur Philip Louis Windsor, take you, Catherine Elizabeth Middleton, to be my wife, to have and to hold from this day forward; for better for worse, for richer for poorer, in sickness and in health, to love and cherish, till death do us part; according to God’s holy law.
+‘I, xxx, take you, xxx, to be my wife, to have and to hold from this day forward; for better for worse, for richer for poorer, in sickness and in health, to love and cherish, till death do us part; according to God’s holy law.
 In the presence of God I make this vow.’ (and vice versa)

 And later: ‘With this Ring I thee wed, with my body I thee worship, and with all my worldly goods I thee endow.’